tethysplatform/tethys/docs/tutorials/google_earth_engine/plot_data.rst

 2. Create Endpoint for Extracting Time Series
 =============================================

 The technique that will be demonstrated in this step will leverage the `jQuery.load() <https://api.jquery.com/load/>`_ method, which calls a URL and inserts the HTML returned into a target element.
-We'll create an endpoint that will call the ``get_time_series_from_image_collection`` function to get the times series and then render a plot using the Tethys ``PlotlyView`` gizmo.
-Then we simply call the endpoint with ``jQuery.load()`` and target the content area of the plot modal to load the plot into the modal.
+You'll create an endpoint that will call the ``get_time_series_from_image_collection`` function to get the times series and then render a plot using the Tethys ``PlotlyView`` gizmo.
+Then simply call the endpoint with ``jQuery.load()`` and target the content area of the plot modal to load the plot into the modal.

 1. The ``generate_figure`` helper function creates a Plotly figure object from the given time series.
 Create a new module called :file:`helpers.py` in the :file:`earth_engine` package with the following contents: